ibm-cloud-docs/databases-for-mongodb/howto-enterprise-analytics.md

 # MongoDB Enterprise Edition Analytics Add-On
 {: #mongodbee-analytics}

-The {{site.data.keyword.databases-for-mongodb}} EE (Enterprise Edition) Analytics Add-On allows you to execute long-running analytical queries and/or provision a [MongoDB Connector for business intelligence(BI)](https://docs.mongodb.com/bi-connector/current/) to make your query data compatible with BI tools, such as [Tableau](https://www.tableau.com/).
+The {{site.data.keyword.databases-for-mongodb}} EE (Enterprise Edition) Analytics Add-On allows you to run long-running analytical queries or provision a [MongoDB Connector for business intelligence(BI)](https://docs.mongodb.com/bi-connector/current/) to make your query data compatible with BI tools, such as [Tableau](https://www.tableau.com/).

 The {{site.data.keyword.databases-for-mongodb}} EE Analytics Add-On is made up of two components:
 - [The Analytics node](#mongodbee-analytics-node)